jrfeng/HappyHandler/readme.md

 )     // Use Looper.getMainLooper()
 ```

-Then, you can use the `HelloHandler` class in your project, like this:
+Then, you can use the `HelloHandler` class in your project, example:

 ```java
 import com.demo.HelloHandler;